 The Bond Indenture provides that bond principal and interest are secured by pledges of all student loans acquired, all revenues and collections with respect to such loans, and all funds established by the Program, together with all of the proceeds generated therefrom.
-All of the bonds currently bear interest at a variable rate which is the three month LIBOR rate plus .50% for the A-1 Series, plus .90% for the A-2 Series and plus .95% for the A-3 Series in accordance with the Bond Indenture.
+All of the bonds currently bear interest at a variable rate which is the three month LIBOR rate, plus .90% for the A-2 Series and plus .95% for the A-3 Series in accordance with the Bond Indenture.